sui-foundation/sui-move-intro-course/unit-one/lessons/4_functions.md

 - have no return value
 - (optional) have a mutable reference to an instance of the `TxContext` type in the last parameter

+-->

-### Transaction Context
+## Transaction Context

-Entry functions typically have an instance of `TxContext` as the last parameter.
+Functions called directly through a transaction typically have an instance of `TxContext` as the last parameter.
 This is a special parameter set by the Sui Move VM and does not need to be specified by the user calling the function.

 The `TxContext` object contains [essential information](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/packages/sui-framework/sources/tx_context.move) about the transaction used to call the entry function, such as the sender's address, the signer's address, the tx's epoch, etc.